DC Fan Motor Systems

 Control SystemDefinitionMethod of ControlEffect on Motor

-PWM – Pulse Width ModulationFGL standard systemThe width of the DC voltage pulse is varied while maintaining constant amplitude.Adjusts the average voltage to control fan speed.
+PWM - Pulse Width ModulationFGL standard systemVaries the width of the DC voltage pulse while maintaining constant amplitude.Adjusts average voltage to control fan speed.

-PAM – Pulse Amplitude ModulationUsed in high-efficiency systemsThe amplitude (voltage level) of the DC pulse is varied between ~140 V–390 V.Provides higher torque and dynamic speed response.
+PAM - Pulse Amplitude ModulationUsed in high-efficiency systemsVaries the amplitude, or voltage level, of the DC pulse between approximately 140 V and 390 V.Provides higher torque and dynamic speed response.

-PWM changes time width, PAM changes voltage height.
+Simplified principle: PWM changes pulse time width, while PAM changes pulse voltage height.

 4. Efficiency Advantages

-• Variable-speed operation: Motor runs only as fast as required for system demand.
+• Variable-speed operation: The motor runs only as fast as required for system demand.

-• Reduced power consumption: Lower average voltage at reduced speeds.
+• Reduced power consumption: Average voltage is reduced at lower speeds.

-• Improved torque response: Stable operation at low frequencies and varying loads.
+• Improved torque response: Stable operation is maintained at low frequencies and varying loads.

-Typical applications include floor/ceiling cassette and ducted units, where air volume modulation is essential for energy efficiency and occupant comfort.
+Typical applications include floor/ceiling cassette and ducted units, where air-volume modulation is important for energy efficiency and occupant comfort.

 5. Control Architecture